pe-matsushita/lootbridge-utilities/README.md

 - @param `swapAll` Bool indicating if the user wants to swap all the current collateral
 - @param @optional `onBehalfOf` The ethereum address for which user is swapping.
 It will default to the user address
 - @param @optional `referralCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)
-- @param @optional `useEthPath` Boolean to indicate if the swap will use an ETH path.
+- @param @optional `useEthPath` Boolean to indicate if the swap will use an BNB path.
 Defaults to false */ const txs: EthereumTransactionTypeExtended[] = await lendingPool.swapCollateral( {